visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  RemoveAllOperators() -> integer
-  RemoveAllOperators(all) -> integer
   RemoveLastOperator() -> integer
   RemoveLastOperator(all) -> integer
-  RemoveOperator(index) -> integer
-  RemoveOperator(index, all) -> integer

 all : AMBIGUOUS
     An optional integer argument that tells the function to ignore the active plots and use all plots in the plot list if the value of the argument is non-zero.

-index : AMBIGUOUS
-    The zero-based integer index into a plot's operator list that specifies which operator is to be deleted.

 return type : CLI_return_t
     All functions return an integer value of 1 for success and 0 for failure.